-Lisa Melonçon calls this the cruelest time (but that's April!
-T.S.
-Eliot says so!) because we have to reconcile our dreams of productivity with our perceived summertime laziness, and with all the expectations of fall.
+The end of summer is difficult because we have to reconcile our dreams of productivity with our perceived summertime laziness, and with all the expectations of fall.
 Of course I had dreams of productivity: I was going to go to the gym everyday!
 Going to have my comps reading lists memorized.
 Alas.

 I did, however: form a dissertation committee, go to DHSI, write a paper on surveillance and mental health, and teach a professional writing course.
 I'm super okay with my productivity levels.

 Thank you to the people in my life who held me accountable:

 - my parents, who are both strong advocates of "why don't you get it done by Friday so you can enjoy the weekend?"

 - my professors, who made the time to chat with me over the summer/sign forms/keep me on track